Sfeir/sfeirschool-react/README.md

-Events, Syntheticevents - just a callback (nothing special here) Class Components, this binding, What's an element anyway -> the class is just a representation
+Events, Syntheticevents - just a callback (nothing special here) Class Components, this binding, What's an element anyway

+- ex03 - Local state and clicks (get interactive)

+-> the class is just a representation
 -> hooks FTW - a gentle introduction

-- ex03 - Local state and clicks (get interactive)
+- ex03bis -> use useState

 ### Lists, Conditional rendering, more about children